cms-sw/cms-sw.github.io/PRWorkflow.md

 ### Initial pull request
    - [This tutorial](tutorial.html) provides instructions for making a pull request to CMSSW
    - New developments should be always submitted to the development release of CMSSW.
-The default branch in the CMSSW repository is always the development release, so the default branch is the correct one when you make your pull request.
+The default branch in the CMSSW repository is always the master branch. **All feature/bug fix requests first need to be integrated into the master branch, so the default branch is the correct one when you first make your pull request.**
    - Pull requests including new packages require an extra check in order to review the code organization in CMSSW [Too be filled in]

 ### Code review